AJ090401/IT-Home-Lab/images/Windows2012/readme.md

-# 🛠️ IT Home Lab Environment

-Welcome to my enterprise home lab project.
-This repository documents the deployment, configuration, and management of a hybrid network environment featuring Active Directory, Windows Server, and Linux endpoints.

----

 ## 🖥️ Windows Server 2012 R2 Deployment

 This section details the base configuration and active integration of the Windows Server 2012 R2 environment.